BlueBrain/Tide/doc/Documentation.md

               tide which presents all opened contents.
   * TideForker: An auxilary process launched by tide which forks new processes like LocalStreamer.
+  * Launcher: The application which streams the Qml control panel for browsing documents, sessions and launching applications.
   * LocalStreamer: An application that generates content according to launch parameters and streams that content to the local tide instance.
 The webbrowser content for instance is one